allegro/allegro.tech/_posts/2020-04-21-migrating-to-service-mesh.md

 [control plane](https://blog.envoyproxy.io/service-mesh-data-plane-vs-control-plane-2774e720f7fc)
 to glue all things together.
 And we went for [Envoy](https://www.envoyproxy.io/) as the most stable and advanced L7 proxy that would fit our needs.
-Envoy is written in C++ and provides a predictable and stable latency due to it's memory model without garbage collection and many impressive architectural decisions.
+Envoy is written in C++ and provides a predictable and stable latency due to its' memory management without garbage collection and many impressive architectural decisions (e.g. the threading model).

 ### Control plane